CodeFHD/OptiCore/README.md

 - check for nonsense-geometries
 - If faces touch, don't generate outer rim to avoid duplicate vertices and split-normals
 - Units
-- test split-normals vs. edge-plit artefacts
+- test split-normals vs. edge-split artefacts
--
+- Cross-section models (D-shaped), perhaps with variable cut width

 ### Optical Components to add
 - aspheric surfaces for lenses and mirrors